Frank Whitcombe: Early life

-Along with brother George Whitcombe, Frank attended Ninian Park Council School in Cardiff.
+Along with brother George Whitcombe, Frank attended Ninian Park council school in Cardiff.
 On leaving school at 14 he worked for McNeil's The Coal and later as a van boy with the Great Western Railway.

 Rugby union career

 Army Rugby Union

-Then after a period of unemployment on 17 January 1931 Whitcombe enlisted as a Sapper number 1869154 in 38th Field Company, Royal Engineers as a Motor Driver.
+Then after a period of unemployment on 17 January 1931 Whitcombe enlisted as a Sapper (number 1869154) in 38th Field Company, Royal Engineers as a motor driver.

 This was an outstanding sporting unit, in his first year of service, 38th Field Company won the Athletic Challenge Cup, the Boxing cup and the Rugby cup.
 This was the start of Whitcombe's rugby union playing career with the Army.
-He had a sparkling career playing twenty seven times for the Army team and won two caps. on 23 February 1935 Whitcombe played on the winning Army team v Territorial Army at Taunton R.F.C. by 18 – 5.
+He had a sparkling career playing 27 times for the Army team and won two caps.
+On 23 February 1935, Whitcombe played on the winning Army team against Territorial Army at Taunton R.F.C. by 18 – 5.
 A game used as a trial match for the upcoming inter services.
 He then won his first cap on the winning Army Rugby Union team against the Royal Navy 11–8, on 2 March, in a famous victory with the Army team having only 13 players, due to injury for most of the match.
-His fellow prop was the England Captain Douglas Kendrew who was one of the players who had to leave the field injured after only 15 minutes.
+His fellow prop was the England captain Douglas Kendrew who was one of the players who had to leave the field injured after only 15 minutes.

 Then on the losing side 3–6 to the Royal Air Force on 23 March at Twickenham in a game dominated by the RAF standoff Gus Walker, making the Inter-Services title of 1935 a Triple Tie.
 While serving in the Army, Whitcombe reached the rank of lance corporal, very few non-commissioned officers made the Army side at this time.